agluh/outbox-bundle/readme.md

 ## How it works:
 1. We collect domain events from aggregate being persisted and save them in a separate table within a single database transaction.
 2. After a successful commit we perform publication for stored domain events.
-    1. If bundle configured with `auto_publish=true` option, then domain events from outbox table are published using a Symfony event listener in the kernel.TERMINATE event.
+    1. If bundle configured with `auto_publish=true` option, then domain events from outbox table are published using a Symfony event listener in the kernel.TERMINATE or console.TERMINATE events.
     2. If bundle configured with `auto_publish=false` option, then you should use CLI interface described below to periodically run worker for publishing of stored events.

 **Important note:** events are published on-by-one in order they are stored in outbox table during aggregate persistence.
 If for some reason during DomainEventEnqueuedForPublishingEvent handler domain event is not marked as published (i.e. publication date not set) then next time outbox will try to publish *the same domain event* until it succeeded.
 This ensures time consistency of published domain events.

+**Note:** you can combine auto publishing with CLI-based publication at the same time.
+Locking mechanism ensure all events will be published in order they came to outbox table.
 ### Acknowledgments
 Inspired by [Domain Event Bundle](https://github.com/headsnet/domain-events-bundle).
 Worker class manly based on Worker from symfony/messenger component.